Motia Icon

 get(path, options)Hit a GET endpoint

-watch(topic)Catch events on a topic
+watch(topic)Catch messages on a topic

-waitEvents()Wait for events to finish
+waitEvents()Wait for messages to finish

 sleep(ms)Pause for X milliseconds